Skip to content

 Must be done not less than 3 business days before the start date listed on your signed offer letter.

-The Department HR Representative will process your employee form (ePAF).
+The Department HR Representative (Payroll & Payables Coordinator) will process your employee form (ePAF).
 They will need the appropriate documentation for the I-9 (I-9EmploymentEligibilityVerification.pdf (irs.gov), see page 5; you do NOT need to do anything with this form) AND your Social Security Number (SSN).
+(Graduate students, this only applies to you if you are being paid through a Teaching Assistantship, Research Assistantship, or Graduate Assistantship.)

-If you are new to the University of Utah: Once your ePAF has been approved by U of U Human Resources, the Department HR Representative will give you your UNID (University Identification Number).
+If you are new to the University of Utah: Once your ePAF has been approved by U of U Human Resources, the Department Payroll & Payables Coordinator will give you your UNID (University Identification Number).
 Your UNID will be in this format 0#######, though often the first "0" is dropped and replaced with an "U".

 You may skip this step is you have a pre-exisiting UNID.